hyungmogu/ctci/README.md

 ## Work Summary

+### April 27th, 2019
+1. Worked on the fifth of twelve projects ['Build a Personal Learning Journal with Flask'](https://github.com/hyungmogu/THPWD05-Build-a-Personal-Learning-Journal-with-Flask) for Team Treehouse's Python Web Tech Degree
+    - Added API and UI for detail page
+    - Added API and UI for edit page
+    - Added API for delete page
+    - Fixed bugs and added missing information

-### April 20th, 2019
+### April 21st, 2019
-1. Worked on fifth of twelve projects ['Build a Personal Learning Journal with Flask'](https://github.com/hyungmogu/THPWD05-Build-a-Personal-Learning-Journal-with-Flask) for Team Treehouse's Python Web Tech Degree
+1. Worked on the fifth of twelve projects ['Build a Personal Learning Journal with Flask'](https://github.com/hyungmogu/THPWD05-Build-a-Personal-Learning-Journal-with-Flask) for Team Treehouse's Python Web Tech Degree
     - Finished /entries/new route
     - Converted templates from static to dynamic using Jinja2
     - Fixed bugs and corrected information in README.md

 ### April 20th, 2019
-1. Worked on fifth of twelve projects ['Build a Personal Learning Journal with Flask'](https://github.com/hyungmogu/THPWD05-Build-a-Personal-Learning-Journal-with-Flask) for Team Treehouse's Python Web Tech Degree
+1. Worked on the fifth of twelve projects ['Build a Personal Learning Journal with Flask'](https://github.com/hyungmogu/THPWD05-Build-a-Personal-Learning-Journal-with-Flask) for Team Treehouse's Python Web Tech Degree
     - Setup files and environment

 ### April 14th, 2019